-† It appears from what has been said, that although both the muscles corresponding to the part of the spinal marrow destroyed, and those corresponding to all parts below it, equally cease to move, it is from different causes; the former because their nervous influence is destroyed; the latter because their nervous influence is no longer subject to the sensorium: demand attention."
-And in another place he observes, that there is "an unusual sense of coldness of the thighs, not accountable for from the weather."
+† It appears from what has been said, that although both the muscles corresponding to the part of the spinal marrow destroyed, and these corresponding to all parts below it, equally cease to move, it is from different causes; the former, because their nervous influence is destroyed; the latter, because their nervous influence is no longer subject to the sensorium.

+Even in early stages of diseased spine, affections of the stomach and lungs frequently attend, and the patient often complains of a sense of cold.
+Mr. Pott remarks of this disease, "loss of appetite, a hard dry cough, la-"borous respiration, &c. appear pretty early, and in such a manner as to demand attention."
+And in another place he observes, that there is "an unusual sense of coldness of the thighs, "not accountable for from the weather."
 Similar observations are made by every writer on diseased spine.
 From what I shall have occasion to say of asthma and dyspepsia the reader will see reason to believe that the foregoing symptoms may probably be relieved from time to time by the use of galvanism.

-Even in early stages of diseased spine, affections of the stomach and lungs frequently attend, and the patient often complains of a sense of cold.
-Mr. Pott remarks of this disease, "loss of appetite, a hard dry cough, laborious respiration, &c. appear pretty early, and in such a manner as to

 It appears from experiment 63, in which the spinal marrow was simply divided, compared with experiments 58, 59, 60, in which portions of it were destroyed, that we may judge of the extent of the injury done to this organ, in diseases of the spine, by the state of the stomach and lungs.
 Any thing, which so affects the spinal marrow as to interrupt the communication between the brain and other parts, will of course prevent the influence of the will reaching them, however small a part of the spinal marrow may be injured.
 But if a considerable part of it is so, along with loss of power in the limbs, the patient will experience symptoms of dyspepsia and oppressed breathing proportioned to the importance and extent of the part whose function is destroyed.
-I have already had occasion to explain why the lungs are particularly affected by the destruction of the dorsal, and the intestines by that of the lumbar portion of the spinal marrow.
+I have already had occasion to explain why the lungs are particularly affected by the destruction of the dorsal, and the intestines by that of the lumbar portion of the spinal marrow, 1010 Him and tadi to a expect from the use of galvanism in the cure of disease; and I think it will appear from what I am about to say, that to the want of discrimination in its employment we must ascribe the little advantage which medicine has hitherto derived from the discovery of this influence.